 Due to the nature of Becoming Picasso, obviously his very famous works are absent, however it is a testament to the Courtauld that they have managed to put together such a compendious collection of Picasso’s early work.
 The name of the exhibition marks the almost narrative nature of the paintings on show – the evolution of a master, tightly told.

-Becoming Picasso: Paris 1901 is on at The Courtauld Gallery until 26th May 2013, for further information visit here.
+Becoming Picasso: Paris 1901 is at the Courtauld Gallery until 26th May 2013.
+For further information visit the gallery’s website here.